cloudflare/doca/README.md

 ### help

 ```
-doca help
+doca --help
 ```

-This gives you some description.
+This lists the commands and their syntax.

 ## Example usage